RainDoesLife/Website/README.md

 My name is **Andrew Kim**.

-I am a graduating senior and going to Rutgers New Brunswick in Fall 2022.
+I am a graduating senior and going to attend Rutgers New Brunswick in Fall 2022.

 ![githubpicture](https://user-images.githubusercontent.com/105865101/172173568-78f913fb-0bd8-4c52-9d2b-f8157a420007.jpg)